1957 Mercedes-Benz 300 SL Roadster

 A ROADSTER OUT OF SIGHT FOR DECADES

 In September 1957 the completed 300 SL was delivered to its buyer, a Mr. Thompson of Kitzingen, Germany.
 The Gullwing Group Roadster Register displays no data for chassis number 7500173 whatsoever, suggesting the car was not in the possession of active collectors in the niche before it came into the purview of the Junkyard.
-The Roadster has therefore apparently been removed from the marque community for many decades, and it would surely encounter a warm welcome by the niche once properly restored and recommissioned for driving and exhibition.
+The Roadster has therefore apparently been removed from the marque community for many decades, and it would surely encounter a warm welcome once properly restored and recommissioned for driving and exhibition.

 Stampings indicate that this Mercedes-Benz retains its matching-numbers engine, body, rear axle, and front axles, although the gearbox, number 7500205, appears to have been replaced at some point.
 The Rudge wheels furthermore display properly matching date codes, cementing the car’s authenticity.
 The current odometer reading of 17,873 kilometers (~11,106 miles) might well represent genuine original mileage, considering how long the car has been stored in the Junkyard Collection.